These Pacific Islanders are frustrated with China's presence in their country, so they're pushing for independence

 Months later, in September 2019, the Solomon Islands ditched its diplomatic ties with Taiwan for Beijing, throwing the future of the stadium into jeopardy.

-The Solomon Island had recognized Taiwan since 1983.
+The Solomon Islands had recognized Taiwan since 1983.
 In the years since, Taipei poured millions of dollars into the Solomon Islands, including in development projects such as a hospital, according to a paper by Clive Moore, a professor at the University of Queensland who specializes in the Solomon Islands.
 Taiwan also poured money into a slush fund for Solomon Islands politicians, Moore said.

 The Solomon Islands had stayed loyal even as China's checkbook diplomacy in the strategically important region prompted Pacific neighbors to switch allegiances.